ouziel-slama/mhinprotocol/docs/protocol.typ

 With `max_zero_count` equal to the number of zeros which start the best transaction and `zero_count` the number of zeros which start the transaction for which we calculate the reward.

-*Note:* Coinbase transactions are not eligible for MHIN rewards.
+*Note:* Coinbase transactions are not eligible for ZELD rewards.

-= MHIN distribution
+= ZELD distribution

-MHINs earned with a transaction starting with 6 or more zeros are distributed to UTXOs.
+ZELDs earned with a transaction starting with 6 or more zeros are distributed to UTXOs.
 The distribution is carried out as follows:

 - If there is a single non-OP_RETURN UTXO it receives the entire reward.